DSNP-org/dsnp-web/about/usecases.md

 <div class="heading">
 <h2>Use Cases</h2>
 <p>
-DSNP is an open and flexible protocol designed to be used in a number of ways by a variety of business verticals.
+DSNP is an open and flexible protocol designed to be used in a number of ways by a variety of verticals.
 </p>
 <div class="nav">
 <li><b>Current Use Cases</b></li>